Book Reviews

 I really am not a fan of bugs — the live variety

-are wonderful.
-It really made those bugs —
+wonderful.
+It really made those bugs — not

 The pages are filled with lots of great color

-make a great home reference book for any
+home reference book for any kid interested in

 Intended to inspire budding entomologists to